Angelica Sanchez

 Bebop Masters ll

 This performance based course is a survey of the principal composers and performers of the BEBOP Era.
 Musicians on whom we focus are Dizzy Gillespie and Thelonious Monk.
 The course will include readings, recorded music and films.
 The students and instructor will perform the music studied in a workshop setting.
-Prerequisite: Jazz Harmony I or permission of instructor.
-This can be taken as a companion course with Jazz Harmony II.
+Prerequisite: Jazz Fundamentals I or permission of instructor.
+This can be taken as a companion course with Jazz Fundamentals II.
 This course counts towards the music history requirement for music majors.
 Class size: 15 -

 American Popular Song I (1900-1929)